Team: 3 UX / UI Designers

 User testing of the current site helped provide a clearer picture as we analyzed the results and found similarities in user frustrations - the site was confusing to navigate.

-I facilitated a feature prioritization based on these issues and we decided to focus on advertising help / tip articles, warning the user when they left the DOI site, and building the department's priorities more clearly into the website.
+I facilitated a feature prioritization based on these issues and my team decided to focus on advertising help / tip articles, warning the user when they left the DOI site, and building the department's priorities more clearly into the website.
 Given testing confirmed the webcam was already easy to find, these additional features could help Steve get some help preparing for his trip as well as learning what has been going on at the Department with greater ease.

 Department of Interior